jnwatson/py-lmdb/README.rst

 MDB is interesting because:

 * Like SQLite and LevelDB it is small, transactional, and supports multi-reader single-writer access within a process.
-* Like SQLite but unlike LevelDB, supports multi-reader single-writer within a single host.
+* Like SQLite but unlike LevelDB, it supports multi-reader single-writer within a host.
 * Like LevelDB but unlike SQLite, it exports an ordered-map interface.
 * Like SQLite but unlike LevelDB, it supports multiple namespaces per database.
 * Like SQLite 3.x prior to WAL mode, and most certainly unlike LevelDB, no surprising quantities of background processing or sporadic maintainance must occur in order to continue functioning under heavy write load, nor are writes throttled except by contention.
 * Like SQLite and unlike LevelDB, predictable latency variance and runtime profile (no background threads).
-* Similar to SQLite and unlike LevelDB, modest (nonexistent) RAM requirements to achieve good write performance.
+* Similar to SQLite and unlike LevelDB, relies exclusively on the OS buffer cache to achieve good performance.
 * Unlike SQLite and LevelDB, it is 32kb of object code and 6kLOC of C.
-* Unlike SQLite and LevelDB, it is exclusively memory mapped and thus limited to 2GB databases on 32bit, however the resulting performance is excellent.
+* Unlike SQLite and LevelDB, it is exclusively memory mapped and thus limited to 2GB databases on 32bit (e.g. ARM), however the resulting performance is excellent.
+* Unlike SQLite or LevelDB, the code can be read in a single late evening.
+* Library and CPython extension (this package) are 120kb of object code.

-MDB is less interesting because:
+MDB may be unattractive because:

 * Like SQLite but unlike LevelDB, the resulting database is not always optimally packed.
-* Its source is #ifdef soup straight out of the 80s.
+* Source is very traditional #ifdef soup.
-* It doesn't waste bytes on useful things like diagnostics.
+* Logging and diagnostics are somewhat sparse.

-Some features like duplicate keys and fixed address mappings aren't done yet.
-Duplicate keys would be useful to have, however fixed mappings interact badly with ASLR at least on OS X and will not be supported, and it's really not a useful feature for scripting language anyway.
+Duplicate keys and fixed address mappings aren't done yet.
+Duplicate keys would be nice to have, however fixed mappings interact badly with ASLR at least on OS X and will not be supported, and it's really not a useful feature for scripting languages anyway.

-In future it would be nice to return buffer objects instead of strings, to exploit the zero copy nature of MDB's design, for example to allow in-place parsing of JSON/XML documents.
+In future it would be nice to buffers instead of strings to exploit the zero copy nature of MDB's design, for example to allow in-place parsing of JSON/XML documents or zero-copy serving HTTP clients directly from the OS buffer cache.

 As no packages are available it is currently bundled in this repository and built statically.